hellerve/blog/wip/Carp_and_derive_II:_This_Time_Its_Personal.md

 mutable, much like function or type definition change the state of the compiler.

-The best data structure to use for this state would probably a hashmap, but since we are at macro expansion time and only have lists and arrays to work with, an association list will have to do<sup><a href="#1">1</a></sup>.
+The best data structure to use for this state would probably be a hashmap, but since we are at macro expansion time and only have lists and arrays to work with, an association list will have to do<sup><a href="#1">1</a></sup>.